India Unreserved Cutoff

 - Current

-Backlog analysis, reserved-category strategy, RBI funding pathways, and the grandfathering deadline: what Indian nationals need to know in 2026.
+Visa availability analysis, reserved-category strategy, RBI funding pathways, and the grandfathering deadline: what Indian nationals need to know in 2026.

 India data last updated: April 2026.
 Source: DOS Visa Bulletin, USCIS Processing Times.